-STEROLS // Plant sterols [also known as Phytosterols] such as campesterol, sitosterol and stigmasterol, are natural plant substances that closely resemble animal sterols such as cholesterol.
-Sterols are complex unsaturated alcohol that resemble lipids and form the foundation for steroids.
+STEROLS // Plant sterols [also known as Phytosterols] such as campesterol, sitosterol, and stigmasterol, are natural plant substances that closely resemble animal sterols such as cholesterol.
+Sterols are complex unsaturated alcohol that resembles lipids and form the foundation for steroids.
 An important function of phytosterols in our body is to maintain the structure of our cell membranes.
-Studies have shown that these plant sterols can mimic cholesterol and prevent its depletion in human epidermis - the protective outer layer of the skin [keratinocyte membranes] thereby reducing photosensitivity and providing protection from photo-ageing.
+Studies have shown that these plant sterols can mimic cholesterol and prevent its depletion in the human epidermis - the protective outer layer of the skin [keratinocyte membranes] thereby reducing photosensitivity and providing protection from photo-ageing.
 See Skin Photo-Protectors BLOG

 STEROL COMPOSITION AND TOCOPHEROL (VITAMIN E) CONTENT